lagom/lagom-recipes/circuitbreakerpanel/circuitbreakerpanel-java-mvn/README.md

 ```
 mvn lagom:runAll
 ```
-To push the CircuitBreaker into an open state just hit the service with a path parameter which is larger than 20 characters in length. e.g.
+To push the CircuitBreaker into an open state just hit the service with a user id which is negative.
+This is used to simulate a situation where the database that the repository interacts with is down. e.g.
 ```
 curl http://localhost:9000/user/-1